South Africa Country Commercial Guide

 • Prison-made and penitentiary-made goods

-Permits Each year, the Department of Trade, Industry and Competition (the DTIC) publishes a list of goods requiring import permits in an annual Import Control Program, which covers imports from any country.
-The Directorate of Import and Export Control of the DTIC administers the issuance of permits, though, for some imports, the DTIC may require additional and prior authorization from other departments.
+Each year, the Department of Trade, Industry and Competition (the DTIC) publishes a list of goods requiring import permits in an annual Import Control Program, which covers imports from any country.
+The Directorate of Import and Export Control of DTIC administers the issuance of permits, though, for some imports, the DTIC may require additional and prior authorization from other departments.
 By notice in the Government Gazette, the Minister of Trade and Industry may prescribe that goods of a specified class or kind may not be imported into South Africa, except under the authority of, and in accordance with, the conditions stated in a permit issued by ITAC.

-Categories The main categories of controlled imports are as follows:
+The main categories of controlled imports are as follows:

 The Department of Agriculture, Forestry and Fisheries (DAFF) requires and issues sanitary-phytosanitary certificates for the importation of poultry, beef, pork (including lard), hides and skins, animal hair and bristles, and honey products.
 Other products that require import permits include fish and fish products, residues, petroleum products, firearms and ammunition, gambling equipment, and radioactive chemical elements.